epccs/RPUno/Bootloader/README.md

 ![Simplified Core Logic](./SimplifiedCoreLogic.png "Simplified Core Logic")

 Unfortunalty to install a serial bootloader requires an ICSP tool.
-Arduino has an [ArduinoISP] sketch that I load into a Arduino Unod to use as an ICSP tool.
+Arduino has an [ArduinoISP] sketch that I load into a Arduino Uno to use as an ICSP tool.

 [ArduinoISP]: https://github.com/arduino/Arduino/blob/master/build/shared/examples/11.ArduinoISP/ArduinoISP/ArduinoISP.ino